hologerry/RelGAN-PyTorch/README.md

     ```
     problems revealed by results:
     a.
 'Smiling', most images dont work, only a few ones work, some are mutations
     b.
-'Young' and 'Mustache', basicly not working
+'Young' and 'Mustache', basiclly not working

 Observation: the order of `('Black_Hair', 1), ('Blond_Hair', 1), ('Brown_Hair', 1),` seems to be ` ('Blond_Hair', 1), ('Black_Hair', 1),('Brown_Hair', 1),` same as the following modifications